Trainings Available

 Length: 8 hours

 Valued at $170 per person but currently able to offer at no cost due to grant funding.
 Space is limited to the first 30 people, minimum needed is 8.
+Click the link below to register.

 Understanding Adverse Childhood Experiences

 Our life experiences can impact our health.
 Join us as we review the research on how Adverse Childhood Experiences (ACEs) play a tremendous role in developing potential physical, mental and behavioral problems later in life.
+Click the link below to register.

 Length: 1-3 hours.